Crampton Hodnet

 Crampton Hodnet is a comic novel by Barbara Pym, published posthumously in 1985, and originally written in 1940.

 Plot summary

 The action takes place over the course of a year in North Oxford, some time before World War II.
-Miss Doggett likes to entertain students and young clergy at her gloomy Victorian home in Banbury Road.
-When the new unmarried curate, Mr. Latimer, comes to lodge at her house, he strikes up a friendship with her paid companion, the homely Jessie Morrow, through whose eyes much of the action is seen.
+Miss Doggett likes to entertain students to tea at her gloomy Victorian home in Banbury Road.
+When a new and unmarried curate, Stephen Latimer, comes to lodge at her house, he strikes up a friendship with her paid companion, Jessie Morrow, through whose eyes much of the action is seen.
 He begins to see Jessie as a potential wife and proposes to her, but she rejects him, knowing that his interest in her is practical rather than romantic.

-Miss Doggett's nephew, the don Francis Cleveland, a reader at the (fictitious) Randolph College of Oxford University, falls in love with one of his students, Barbara Bird.
-He contemplates an extramarital affair with Barbara, but two of Miss Doggett's student protégés see them together, and the word soon reaches acquaintances of Francis's wife, Margaret.